rloutlaw/JavaSDKDocs/outlawSDKDocs/download.md

 ms.author: routlaw;asirveda

 ---
-# Download Azure libraries for Java
+# Maven dependencies for the Java SDK for Azure

-Add libraries to your Java projects to manage Azure resources and integrate Azure services in your Java applications.
+Use libraries in your Java projects to manage Azure resources and integrate Azure services in your applications.

-For an overview of Azure and Java, visit the [Java developer center for Azure](https://azure.microsoft.com/en-us/develop/java).

 ## Installation

-### Maven

 Add a dependency entry in your `pom.xml` to add a library to your [Maven](https://maven.apache.org) project.